hucker/pathql/README.md

 ### Using the `Between` Filter

 The `Between` filter matches files whose attribute (such as size or age) falls within a specified range: inclusive on the lower bound, exclusive on the upper bound.
+This filter works with values that can be reduced to comparable values.
+At this time `Size` and `FileDate` work with between.

 **Example:** Find files with size >= 1KB and < 2KB: